fenriskiba/fenriskiba.github.io/notes/holocure.md

 # Holocure Notes
 ## Remaining Acheivements
-### Raw Strength
-*Clear a (Hard) stage without taking any Healing Items*

-Seems like having healing Skills from character is alright as long as you don't have any healing Items, it's even easier to do if you have Regeneration upgrade from Shop (tab with Stat Upgrades) to max.

 ### Bullet Hell Pro
 *Clear a Hard stage without taking any damage from projectiles*